Use cases

 Once live, the AI handles full conversations end-to-end.
 It understands the customer’s intent, checks the order status, looks up the return policy, issues the refund and resolves the ticket.
 One conversation, no custom API development, no human in the loop for routine requests.

-Otrium, a fashion e-commerce brand handling 120,000 tickets per year, achieves a 65% autonomous resolution rate with 60% faster response times using Engaige.
+Otrium, a fashion e-commerce brand handling 120,000 tickets per year, achieves a 65% autonomous resolution rate using Engaige.

 Below are answers to the most common questions merchants ask when choosing between Intercom and Gorgias for their e-commerce support stack.